kartik-venugopal/swift-ffmpeg-player/README.md

 This is NOT a full-fledged audio player application.

 ## Other helpful resources

+Hopefully, this project will get you started, and once you get your feet wet, you will find these resources valuable.

 * targodan's [ffmpeg decoding guide](https://steemit.com/programming/@targodan/decoding-audio-files-with-ffmpeg).
 Related code sample [here](https://gist.github.com/targodan/8cef8f2b682a30055aa7937060cd94b7).